Hiring Post-Pay Secrecy Law

 Accurate and timely review of market data is the key to maintaining the right balance between paying too little and paying too much.
 HEC is currently the sole resource that compiles current salary information from Hawaii employers across various industries.
 Although many websites advertise pay data, it is important to understand how the data was collected and analyzed to determine whether it is credible and current.
 HEC conducts annual surveys to collect pay and benefit information directly from the human resources team of participating organizations.
 This results in reliable data so employers can be confident they are offering a competitive compensation package, even without knowing an applicant’s prior salary history.

-For more information on HEC’s salary surveys and other compensation services, please contact HEC’s compensation experts, Cathy Keaulani, Research & Compensation Services Manager (440-8845), or Susan Amuro, Research & Compensation Analyst (440-8809).
+For more information on HEC’s salary surveys and other compensation services, please contact HEC’s compensation experts, Cathy Keaulani, Surveys & Compensation Services Manager (440-8845), or Susan Amuro, Surveys & Compensation Analyst (440-8809).

 Act 108, Hawaii’s Pay Secrecy Law